Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 How Treatment Promotes Physical Recovery

-For the next week, each patient then starts treatment at 8 a.m. and ends at 6 p.m. with a few breaks and lunch scheduled between the various therapies.
+Each patient then starts treatment at 8 a.m. and ends at 6 p.m., with a few breaks and lunch scheduled between the various therapies.
 The process is intense, but effective.

 Exercise is a key part of the concussion treatment and recovery process.
 During a week at Cognitive FX, patients complete cardio exercise and interval-style training.
-Many patients are scared to exercise if exercise has made their symptoms worse in the past.
-But workouts are a critical part of recovery — exercise increases blood flow, which means your brain gets the nutrients it needs during therapy.
+Many patients are scared to exercise if physical therapy has made their symptoms worse in the past.
+But workouts are a critical part of recovery — exercise improves blood flow in the brain and releases a cascade of helpful neurochemicals, which means your brain gets better results from therapy.

 Exercise also decreases sympathetic nervous system over-activation, a condition responsible for many symptoms of PCS.
-Exercise can also improve dizziness, nausea, headaches, and balance and coordination issues.
+Exercise can also improve dizziness, nausea, headaches, and issues with balance and coordination.
 Our therapists know how to guide patients’ exercise without pushing them too hard.
 It isn’t easy, but the outcome is worth it.

-This patient’s story is a great example of the healing anyone can find with the right treatment.
+This patient’s story is a great example of the healing anyone can find with the right medical care.
 As long as you don’t have any structural damage to the brain (e.g., stroke, major issues from a TBI), you can get better.
+(Patients who suffered brain damage from a severe TBI can recover, but their outcomes are more dependent on which brain regions were injured and how well we can ‘route around’ those areas.
+Click here to learn more about recovery from a severe TBI.)

-In addition to neuromuscular therapy, patients complete sensory motor therapy and occupational therapy.
+In addition to neuromuscular therapy, patients complete neurointegration therapy, sensorimotor therapy, and occupational therapy.
 With these therapies, a patient completes exercises designed to target and improve specific areas of the brain.
 Although these are physical exercises, they improve the four main categories of symptoms: physical, emotional, mental, and sleep.

 For example, you might find yourself balancing on one leg and touching numbers as they light up on a board, an exercise that helps with vision and balance.
 Later in the week, you might balance on the flat side of a Bosu ball while playing throw and catch with a trainer, all while solving cognitive puzzles.
 The patient we mentioned earlier, Sam Gray, loved how it addressed his needs: